DeeVine/New-York-Times-Article-Scraper/README.md

 nytimes scraper app built with Node/Express/MongoDB/ReactJS

 * Updates to make:
- *input validation on form
+ * input validation on form
- *add animations/transitions
+ * add animations/transitions
+ * regex date to only retreive mmmm/dd/yy for saved articles